 both the School of Education and the Health and Physical Education

 program.
-Logan is a sophomore defensive back for the Pioneers, and
+Logan is a junior defensive back for the Pioneers, and

-Rachel is an freshman at Platteville High School.
+Rachel is an sophomore at Platteville High School.